Table of Contents

 St. John’s, Newfoundland and Labrador

-St. John’s is located on the eastern tip of Newfoundland, along the Atlantic coast.
-Its rugged coastline and proximity to the Atlantic influence its weather and maritime culture.
+St. John’s is located on the easternmost tip of Newfoundland, along the Atlantic coast.
+Its geography features a rugged coastline with cliffs, coves, and harbors shaped by centuries of glacial and marine erosion.

 Saskatoon, Saskatchewan